-On April 3, 2019, we announced that MDACC approved the adding of up to 35 patients to the recurrent GBM study at a dose of 30 mg/m2.
-We had previously lowered the dose in this study from 40 mg/m2 to improve tolerance in this patient population and maximize overall exposure to VAL-083 thereby increasing the number of cycles of drug patients are able to receive.
-Upon completion of original 48 patients in this study, 13 will have had the 30 mg/m2 dose and 35 will have had the 40 mg/m2.
-Therefore, potentially adding an additional 35 patients at 30 mg/m2 would result in a total of 48 patients receiving the 30 mg/m2 dose.
-We are still determining how many, if any, additional patients will be added at the 30 mg/m2 dose.
+On April 3, 2019, we announced that MDACC approved the adding of up to 35 patients to the recurrent GBM study at a dose of 30 mg/m.
+We had previously lowered the dose in this study from 40 mg/n to 30 mg/m to improve tolerance in this patient population and maximize overall exposure to VAL-083 thereby increasing the number of cycles of drug patients are able to receive.
+Upon completion of original 48 patients in this study, 13 will have had the 30 mg/m dose and 35 will have had the 40 mg/m.
+Therefore, potentially adding an additional 35 patients at 30 mg/m would result in a total of 48 patients receiving the 30 mg/n dose.
+We are still determining how many, if any, additional patients will be added at the 30 mg/m dose.